alimohebbi/test-reuse-study/semantic_matching_evaluator/evaluator/README.md

 ```

 > Note: We used the [bert_as_service](https://github.com/hanxiao/bert-as-service) implementation of bert embedding technique

-## Terminology
-We define the terms that we use in the rest of the document as follow:
-- **Semantic Matching Components**: Semantic matching has four components a) algorithm b) descriptors c) word embedding d) train set.
-Components work together to match a source event to a target event among multiple target candidates.

-- **Component Instance**: A concrete implementation of a component is an instance of that component.
-For example `SemFinder` is an instance of the algorithm component.

-- **Matching Configuration**: A combination of component instances is a semantic matching configuration.
-For example: (SemFinder, Union, w2v, googleplay) is a configuration.

-- **Descriptor**: Set of attributes that describe the widget that an event executes on it

 > Note: The code refers to `SemFinder` with the alias `custom`.

 ## Run

-1. Activate virtual environment(s)
+1. Activate virtual environment

 1. Set the directory of the word embedding models inside `config.yml` under `model_dir` key.
 This directory should have a structure similar to the `model_path` section in the `config.yml` file.

-1. In the `config.yml` file un-comment instances you like to be considered for the semantic matching configuration.
+1. In the `config.yml` file uncomment instances you like to be used for the semantic matching configuration.
 Components are active_techniques, train_set, algorithm and descriptors. active_techniques refers to embedding techniques.

 1. Execute the below command to start the evaluation.
 The framework starts evaluating all the possible configurations, given the desired instances (instances that are not commented).